 David Wolf, Administrative Director

-David joined RNP in June 2002.
+David joined Renewable Northwest in June 2002.
 David is an Oregon native and has a BA from Reed College.
-Prior to working for RNP, David has been a natural foods merchandiser for Nature's Fresh Northwest, operated his own web design company, and managed a large-format digital print shop.
-In addition to his duties at RNP, David serves on the board for The Wallace Medical Concern
+Prior to working for Renewable Northwest, David has been a natural foods merchandiser for Nature's Fresh Northwest, operated his own web design company, and managed a large-format digital print shop.
+In addition to his duties at Renewable Northwest, David serves on the boards of EarthShare Oregon and The Wallace Medical Concern.

 Cameron Yourkowski, Senior Policy Manager